Decorating & Design

 Ah, summer will be here so very soon, and I can’t stop thinking about savouring outdoor meals, reading in the shade and entertaining guests in style.

 Now is the ideal time to consider extending your indoor design style into your outdoor space.
-While planning, don’t forget about strategies to keep your backyard or patio free of annoying mosquitoes and other pests.
-(This blog is sponsored by Mega-Catch™.)
+While planning, don’t forget about pest control strategies to keep your backyard or patio free of annoying mosquitoes and other pests.
 It’s not just about comfortable entertaining — limiting your exposure to mosquitoes will reduce your risk of getting West Nile Virus, according to Health Canada.

 Here are some outdoor living areas that will have you dreaming of sunshine, good company and fresh meals (without the company of mosquitoes).